 Dylan’s head lifted at that.
 Ruins suggested something a little more substantial than the arboreal huts the ancient dwarves usually built.
 Whilst their treetop homes did little to the environment, the choice also left current dwarves very few remains to study.

 The sergeant cursed under his breath.
 “Just what we need in the middle of a battlefield.”

 “Sir?
 Your orders?”
 She shuffled from one foot to the other, glancing over her shoulder every so often.
 “Aren’t we meant to mark ruins for the dwarves?”

 The man sighed.
 “Suppose we better go take notes, measure things out, the usual twaddle.
 Don’t want a war with Dvärghem on top of fighting off these magical pissants.”

 Dylan cleared his throat.
 “You are aware Dvärghem is a peaceful country, aren’t you?”
-He’d dealt only with hedgewitches, who carried daggers and the like to protect them from predators and those unaware of their status.
+He’d dealt only with hedgewitches, who carried daggers and the like to protect them from predators and those unaware of their status, but he knew the one thing the dwarves didn’t have was an army.
 On the whole, their country preferred words over weapons.

 Sneering, the sergeant turned his head.
 “Well now, precious, aren’t you just full of information?
 Bring in the other scouts.”
 This order was directed at the woman.
 “And get me whoever can accurately map this ruin.”

 The woman snapped a salute.
 “I believe Jasilla’s qualified in that field, sir.”